janus-idp/demo-setup/ansible/README.md

 helm plugin install https://github.com/databus23/helm-diff
  ```
 5. Login to OpenShift
-6. If you want to use the GitHub integration, generate a Personal Access Token for GitHub and set the `GITHUB_TOKEN` environment variable
+6. If you want to use the GitHub integration, generate a Personal Access Token for GitHub and set the `GITHUB_TOKEN` environment variable.
    See the official [Backstage Documentation](https://backstage.io/docs/getting-started/configuration#setting-up-a-github-integration) for information on how to create one.
 For the purposes of a demonstration, a Personal Access Token will do.
-7. If you want to use GitHub as an IdP for backstage then create an GitHub app and set the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment varaibles.
+7. If you want to use GitHub as an IDP for backstage then create an GitHub app and set the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment varaibles.
   Create a [GitHub OAuth Application](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) within the desired organization.
 Use the following commands to generate the sample values used for this demo.

   Homepage URL: